kalupa/refinery-geolocation/readme.md

 > rake db:migrate

-Make sure you update your API key in Settings
+Make sure you update your API key in Geolocations -> Settings

 ## Credit